 Waste prevention tips

-- Bring a reusable or thermal plastic mug with you for trips to individual coffee makers in break areas.
-(Paper or polystyrene foam cups can really add up during a semester.)
+- Bring a reusable or thermal plastic mug to coffee makers in break areas to avoid using paper or polystyrene foam cups.

 - Copy articles double-sided when possible and request double-sided printing at copy centers.